mnr/writing-wip/dimensions_living_book/harassingTheNatives.md

 When I find it on the internet, it has a one-star review with pictures of a semi-abandoned building with peeling paint and surrounded by chain link fences.
 It is a grimy shadow of the restaurant she remembers and I cancel my plans.
 The Blue Top Restaurant has a better existence in Gladice's memories.

-I'm becoming a personality at Dimensions Living.
+I'm becoming a personality at Evergreen Meadows Senior Community.
 I hang out in the halls, I play Rummikub in the community room, I eat meals.
 I have an expansive sense of humor and they enjoy my enthusiasm.
 I have friends here.

 On Saturdays, sons and daughters take my friends out to dinner.
 I sit outside the front door, enjoy the sun, and wave as they drive off.
 If I'm still sitting outside when they return, residents will often join me.
 Sons and daughters say their goodbyes and go back to their lives.